 I haven’t met a mother yet who hasn’t been afraid at some point.
 We all get scared.
 Maybe the fear comes and goes, but we all know what it feels like.
 Fear causes stress.
 Fear is annoying.
 Fear is paralyzing.
 And, despite our best efforts, fear often is the force behind many of the decisions we make as moms.

-Lately I have been having a few honest conversations with myself about motherhood.
+Lately, I have been having a few honest conversations with myself about motherhood.
 I’ve been asking myself if I have the courage it takes to be a great mom.
-And why do I think being a great mom requires courage?
+You might ask, why do I think being a great mom requires courage?
 Because courage doesn’t mean we aren’t afraid.
-Rather, courage means that we are terrified, but despite that fear we push forward and do what needs to be done.
+Rather, courage means that we are terrified, but despite that fear, we push forward and do what needs to be done.

 I’ve realized one incredibly important thing on this journey to be courageous.
 I have realized that we all have courage within us.
 Even in our absolutely weakest moments, when we want to beat ourselves up for not being a better mom, we still have this remarkable strength within.
 It’s some pretty magical stuff.
 We get a lot of it from our little ones, but I also believe a lot of it was there before they became a part of our lives.
 We were born with it.

 So in finding courage, I find myself embracing my failures with gratitude.
 I am grateful for each moment I consider to be a “mess up,” because I know I learned something that just made me stronger.
 Each mistake and each painful experience brings me closer and closer to the courage I seek.
 Surviving my faults, and realizing that my children survive them with far more grace than I do, reminds me that it all makes perfect sense.